 Of course, it wouldn’t be a good hotel credit card if it didn’t earn bonus points on hotel stays!
 Cardholders earn 9x points total for Hyatt stays (4x points per $1 spent at Hyatt hotels & 5x points per $1 earned if you’re a World of Hyatt member, Hyatt’s free hotel loyalty program).
 They also earn 2x points per $1 spent at restaurants, on airline tickets purchased directly from the airlines, on local transit and commuting, and on fitness club and gym memberships.

 A Quick Word About the Chase 5/24 Rule

 While both of these Chase credit cards are valuable additions to your wallet, you need to keep the “5/24 Rule” in mind.

-Chase has an unofficial policy where your application for certain Chase credit card is declined when you apply for five credit cards in the last 24 months.
+Chase has an unofficial policy where your application for Chase credit cards is declined when you apply for five or more credit cards in the last 24 months.
 Even being listed as an authorized user counts as one of the 5 applications.
-It doesn’t matter which bank you applied at and it doesn’t matter if one of those five applications were declined.
+It doesn’t matter which bank you applied to, and it doesn’t matter if one of those five applications were declined.
 All applications are viewed the same.

-So, before you apply for the Sapphire Reserve or Ink Business Preferred, make sure you have fewer than 5 credit card applications in the most recent 24 months.
-If you’re not sure how many credit card applications you have, you can find out with your free credit score.
+So, before applying for one of the Sapphire cards or the Ink Business Preferred, make sure you have fewer than 5 credit card applications in the most recent 24 months.
+If you’re unsure how many credit card applications you have, you can find out with your free credit score.

 Time Chase Card Applications Smartly